Andyauk/rsg-interiors/README.md

 - IPL list collected and put together and shared

 # Installation
-- extract the contents of the redm-ipls.zip
+- extract the contents of the rsg-interiors.zip
 - add it to your resources folder
-- add to server.cfg to start : ensure redm-ipls
+- add to server.cfg to start : ensure rsg-interiors

 Thanks goes to lots of people.